forestgrape/coronavirus/economics.md

 * Support can be via businesses e.g. subsidize salaries

 #### Businesses
-> Short-term support in case of sudden changes can be adequate to prevent disruption.
-Mid-term and long-term, credit markets mostly work for businesses.
-The support for individuals can go through businesses e.g. supporting salaries.
-Businesses providing important social services; however for important social services for a long-term solution it is worth considering subsidizing these services universal (i.e. support all providing important social services) but coupled to requirements on the services.

 * Compensate Income Loss
   * effect: businesses can keep running as before
 * Support Salaries (the businesses are supported to pay the salaries.
 The businesses profit since they can keep the employees and thus are ready to restart)
 * Liquidity measures: Credit scheme or guarantees

+> // Short-term support in case of sudden changes can be adequate to prevent disruption.
+Mid-term and long-term, credit markets mostly work for businesses.
+Businesses providing important social services can be considered worth supporting.
+However subsidizing important social services is an alternative  (i.e. support all providing important social services but coupled to requirements on the services).

+#### Pro/Contra
+[in work]

 ### Universal Financial Support